TelevisionNinja/maps/README.md

 ```

 ### Windows
-Download and install MSYS2 form the MSYS2 website
+Download and install MSYS2 from the MSYS2 website

 Install MinGW with
 ```bash